On a noncommutative Iwasawa main conjecture for varieties over finite fields: Perfect Complexes of Adic Sheaves

 Clearly, $\Frob_{\FF}$ operates on $\RDer\Sectc(\algc{X},\cmplx{\sheaf{F}})$.

 \begin{prop} Let $X$ be a separated scheme in $\cat{Sch}_{\FF}$.
 The following sequence is exact in $\cat{PDG}^{\cont}(X,\Lambda)$:

 \end{prop} \begin{proof} See \cite[Proposition~6.1.2]{Witte:PhD}.
-In fact, all that we will need is that the cone of $\id-\Frob_{\FF}$ is quasi-isomorphic to $\RDer\Sectc(X,\cmplx{\sheaf{F}})$ shifted by one, which is a well-known consequence of the Hochschild-Serre spectral sequence. \end{proof}
+(In fact, all that we will need later on is that the cone of $\id-\Frob_{\FF}$ is quasi-isomorphic to $\RDer\Sectc(X,\cmplx{\sheaf{F}})$ shifted by one, which is a well-known consequence of the Hochschild-Serre spectral sequence.) \end{proof}